pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 param_of_ode = [0.06, 1.0, 200, 0.5, 0.001, 450, -0.0002]
 ```
-Them we call the Kinbiont.jl API:
+Then we call the Kinbiont.jl API:

 ```julia
 sim = Kinbiont.ODE_sim(model, n_start, tstart, tmax, delta_t, param_of_ode)